JulienRobberechts/nodejs-test-double-guide/readme.md

 In automated unit testing, it may be necessary to use objects or procedures that look and behave like their release-intended counterparts, but are actually simplified versions that reduce the complexity and facilitate testing.
 A test double is a generic (meta) term used for these objects or procedures.
 ```

+### Types of test double

-Test doubles is a general term to refer to different type of objects:
+Test doubles is a general term to refer to different type of objects.
+This list describe 5 of the most used by order of complexity:

 - Dummies: simple implementation of an interface.
 It's not intended to be used.
 It's not really useful in Javascript.
 - spy: (or Test Spy) get information on dependency usage without changing the behavior.
 (Number of call, arguments)